fu01101010/helloGit/readme.rst

 3: build
 ========

+- :code: `helloGit.command` contains the following:
   - :code:`~/projectRoot rm -rf build/` and :code:`~/projectRoot mkdir build` basically clears the build directory.

   - :code:`cd build`: enters the directory.

   - :code:`cmake ..`: builds the :code:`CMakeLists.txt` located in the parent directory.

   - :code:`make install`: creates the :code:`helloGit` executable and puts it in the :code:`~/projectRoot/bin` directory.

   - :code:`cd ../bin`: enters the /bin directory.

   - :code:`./helloGit`: launches the executable.

 now it should say something to Git =:)